 psychotherapy, see our leaflets on Psychotherapy and Cognitive Behavioural

 There is also a herbal remedy for depression called

 This is made from a

 herb, St Johns Wort, and is available without prescription.
-It
+Because

-is that it can interfere with the way other medications work.
+that it can interfere with other medicines like 'the pill'.
 If

 you are taking other medication, you should discuss it with your